 Many people think that getting a remortgage with bad credit is impossible, but that’s far from the truth.
 Our advisors secure remortgages on a daily basis for applicants with credit issues.

-Secured loan lenders tend to offer more flexibility when assessing applicants with adverse credit, as opposed to mortgage lenders.
+Secured loan lenders tend to offer more flexibility when assessing applicants with adverse credit, in comparison to mortgage lenders.
 Secured loans can also be offered with smaller deposits.
 Getting a secured loan with bad credit can be high risk, so it’s not something you’d want to rush.

 What our specialist mortgage advisors say

 Anyone looking to raise capital should always consider the traditional method of remortgaging first.
 The rate of borrowing is cheaper almost all of the time when compared to secured loans.
 Always aim to at least get some remortgage quotes before considering a secured loan.